1.1. What is the overall aim of the WiFi4EU initiative?

 It will be also possible for existing networks to join the WiFi4EU initiative without using vouchers.
 We are working towards providing adequate solutions to the different situations that could be presented.

 5.6.
-What speed should the WiFi4EU networks provide?
+What is meant by the “minimum 30Mbps download speed” that the WiFi4EU networks should provide?

 5.7.
 What happens if the value of 30 Mbps download speed cannot be guaranteed?